After importing raw data into a new or existing model, or into a story, you may need to perform some data preparation.

 If version data is present in your source file, select the column that contains the version.
 Set the Modeling type to Version to display an additional Version Mapping feature available in the Column tab.
 Select the Map Versions button to open an additional dialog where you can map a dimension category (such as Actuals or Forecast) to the version of the data being imported.

-- When creating a new model you can select Add Dimension Attributes to
+- When creating a new model you can select Add Dimension

 - A dimension can have only one Description attribute, but several Property attributes.